suhanree/network-recommender/README.md

 To run the models (CF and NF), two codes are used: `run_cf.py` and `run_nf.py`, respectively.
 Model parameters can be given to the model using a text file.

-For example, let's run the CF model.
-If you have a file, called `input_params_cf`, with 4 lines like this:
+For example, for the CF model, if you have a file, called `input_params_cf`, with 4 lines like this,
 ```
 0 1 2 3 4 5 6 7 8 9
 2